A Brief History on Women’s Self Defense in NYC.

 Pros: Training efficiency and effectiveness.
 The ability to train techniques and realistic combat sport scenario can provide a high degree of confidence when applying techniques in real life.
 The technical skills learned in this combat sport, may enhance ones ability to defend oneself on the street (to a certain degree).

-Cons: Self-defense knowledge is good, but competition mindset is a limiting factor in self-defense training, due to training parameters – the goal of fighting someone (one-on-one) within weight class and ruleset have some limiting factors.
+Cons: Self defense knowledge is good, but competition mindset is a limiting factor in women’s self defense training, due to training parameters – the goal of fighting someone (one-on-one) within weight class and ruleset have some limiting factors.
 Focus on competition-based techniques and mindset may contradict responses to real life threats.
 It will take many years to develop the timing and efficiency to apply these techniques in an unforgiving life and death threat scenarios.

 Con: Relatability may differ, based on expected threat scenarios.
 Usually involves foul tactics (ie. violent strikes, eye gouging, groin shots, bone breaking, etc.).
 Because it is rooted in military assault scenarios, it is certainly reality-based, but may not be in line with the context that most civilian women in New York City face.
 The scenarios practiced typically involve extreme situations such as violent assaults, knife, stick and gun scenarios.
 It’s on the extreme end of the spectrum where it doesn’t scale to more high probability urban threat situations.
 Also, it may take a few years to develop the timing and skills needed to employ the techniques.

-To determine the best form of Self-Defense training, it makes sense to establish the context and the environment Women in New York City typically engage, along with their related threats.
+To determine the best form of Women's Self Defense in NYC training, it makes sense to establish the context and the environment Women in New York City typically engage, along with their related threats.

 There are typically two types of threats: